FLOCK4H/pump_swap/README.md

 # PumpSwap

+> [!IMPORTANT]
+> The name 'PumpSwap' isn't related to the new Pump.fun's PumpSwap AMM.
+This module was created before PumpSwap AMM existed, and it doesn't provide any way to interact with the new AMM.
+If you trading not migrated Pump.fun tokens then this module is suitable.

 **Fastest Python Pump.fun swaps module**.
 - Instructions and transactions being constructed & serialized on the fly.
 - Bonding curve pda and it's associated address derived from mint address instead of fetched.